 Lower air quality can lead to acute and prolonged health problems in humans.

 Most of these health issues are concerned with respiratory or heart disorders.
-Some of these diseases can be severe, such as asthma COPD or emphysema.
+Some diseases, such as asthma, COPD, or emphysema, can be severe.

 However, exposure to air pollutants can generally give rise to physical problems on various levels.
 The health impact of the high level of short-term exposure can cause burning of the eyes, nausea, fatigue, dry throat, or difficulty breathing.